Class BhapticsLibrary

 Parameters

-string eventId: Name of haptic event which you want to play.int startMillis: Windows/Android Only The delay in milliseconds before the haptic event starts playing.
-The haptic will begin after this time has elapsed.float intensity: The haptic intensity is multiplied by this value.float duration: The haptic duration is multiplied by this value.float angleX: Rotate haptic counterclockwise around the globalVector3.up.
+string eventId: Name of haptic event which you want to play.int startMillis: Playback start position in milliseconds.
+The firststartMillismilliseconds of the event are skipped (this is a start offset, not a delay before playback).
+The default is0.
+Windows/macOS/Android only.float intensity: The haptic intensity is multiplied by this value.float duration: The haptic duration is multiplied by this value.float angleX: Rotate haptic counterclockwise around the globalVector3.up.
 Valid range is: [0.0f-360.0f]float offsetY: Move haptic up or down.
 Valid range is: [-0.5f-0.5f]

 Returns